transdigiware/blockchain/howto/ibp-console-deploy-ocp-rhm.md

 The console can take a few minutes to deploy.
 {: note}

-After the console has been created, you can verify the console deployment succeeded.
+After the console has been created, you can verify that the console deployment succeeded.
 See [Step three: Verify the console installation](#console-deploy-ocp-verify-install) for instructions on verifying and accessing the console.

 ### Advanced deployment options
 {: #console-deploy-ocp-rhm-advanced}